 To get a diagnosis of PsA without current psoriasis, you must have inflammatory arthritis and meet at least three of the following criterion:

 - Having a family history of psoriatic disease.

 - Nail psoriasis.

 - New bone formation near the joints.

 - Being negative for rheumatoid factor.

 In my case, having nail involvement was the red flag.
-While my mother's diagnosis of psoriatic disease and negative RF-factor were suspicious, doctors still weren't sure.
+While my mother's diagnosis of psoriatic disease and negative RF factor were suspicious, doctors still weren't sure.
 Was it juvenile rheumatoid arthritis (a now-dated term for juvenile idiopathic arthritis)?
 It was also curious that I had enthesitis.

 No one quite put it together until a doctor who treated many patients with juvenile psoriatic arthritis looked at my toenails.
 They were separating (onycholysis) and very thick (hyperkeratosis).
-It finally clicked, and I was diagnosed with JPsA!
+It finally clicked, and I was diagnosed with JPA!

-After living without a diagnosis for so long, I'm a little defensive of my diagnosis.
+After living without a diagnosis for so long, I'm a little defensive about my diagnosis.
 So I've taken care to see rheumatologists and dermatologists who are very experienced in treating psoriatic disease, and I highly recommend others do the same.